Are you finding it so hard to leave?

 Turn those thoughts about thinking of leaving into action.

-If your out, Turn those thoughts and dreams of your new happy future into a reality.
+If you’re out, Turn those thoughts and dreams of your new happy future into a reality.
 Dream about what you’d like your future to be, then action that future.

-If your out, the thoughts about no contact or grey rock, can be incredibly hard to achieve, once you achieve these you’ll never look back, life will become so much more peaceful, you need to take action on that no contact or grey rock, you need to take control of your emotions around the narcissist, then you need to action that control.
+If you are out, the thoughts about no contact or grey rock can be incredibly hard to achieve.
+Once you accomplish these, you’ll never look back.
+Life will become so much more peaceful.
+You need to take action on that no contact or grey rock.
+You need to take control of your emotions around the narcissist.
+Then you need to action that control.

-Doing those hard choices are not easy, and it can be a bumpy road, in the end, your life will be happier,
+Making those hard choices are not easy, and it can be a bumpy road.
+In the end, your life will be happier,

-Narcissistic personality disorder is on a spectrum, even if they’re not narcissistic, if they are abusive, you need to get out, if your Out you need to stay out, get the support you need, only you know the true amount of things they have done to you, I wouldn’t recommend telling any abuser face to face that you are leaving, some do have to move away, some have to get protection, restraining, non molestation orders, others don’t, women’s aid can help.
+The narcissist personality disorder is on a spectrum.
+Even if they’re not narcissistic, if they are abusive, you need to get out, if your Out, you need to stay out, get the support you need, only you know the true amount of things they have done to you, I wouldn’t recommend telling any abuser face to face that you are leaving, some do have to move away, some have to get protection, restraining, non-molestation orders, others don’t, women’s aid, men’s aid can help.

-Keep going stay strong, your life will become so much brighter.
+Keep going, stay strong, and your life will become so much brighter.